nazarifard/bigtype/README.md

 # bigtype
-scalable concurrent high performance big Go data type without engaging with GC
+scalable concurrent high performance big Go data type without engaging GC

 bigtype provides big type simply for Golang.
 Go-lang supports arrays/slices and maps by defaults.
 They are work fine and can be enough often but not always.
 Maximum length of Go-lang arrays is 2GB.
 Then we can not define big array more than 2GB. on the other side Go maps are exteremly fast but uses a lot of pointers and when we have to define a big map, Golang standard maps are not good choice because use a lot of memory and finally application may be crashed.
 Using an appropriate Cache is typical solution to solve the problem.
 But as I checked all availiable cache solution finally using a type of standard go map.
 Then they can not resolve the problem but only can reduce the impact or improve the result a little.
 bigtype main idea is fundamentaly diffrent.
 Every thing is implemented on array without using of Go standard maps.
 Therefore bigtype never engaging with GC while uses minimum required memory.